ThinkingInTypes/ThinkingInTypes.github.io/Proposals/PyBeach2025.md

 Title: Types and Dataclasses and Enums, Oh My!

 Blurb:
-The Python type annotation system enables rapid system construction by seamlessly connecting classes and functions.
+Python type annotations enable rapid system construction by seamlessly connecting classes and functions.
 Mistakes are revealed the moment they happen, without extensive hand-coded testing to verify correctness.
 Dataclasses and enums quickly generate custom types to produce clear, robust designs.
 This example-based presentation shows you how to use types to design and build stubbornly resilient systems that immediately tell you when something is wrong.
-Such systems can save significant time and money during development and maintenance.
+Such systems save significant time and money during development and maintenance.

 Lengthy Description:

 As libraries grow in quantity and power, more of our job becomes connecting the interfaces of pre-existing pieces.
 With a dynamically typed language, you must unravel connection problems at runtime.
-Python's type annotation system discovers problems *while you type your code*.
+Python's type annotations discover problems *while you type your code*.
 They:

 - Produce airtight connections to functions and methods
 - Specify and validate acceptable values
-- Quickly illuminate a significant class of problems without hand-coded tests
+- Quickly detect a significant class of problems without hand-coded tests
 - Help you design code
 - Show others what it does

-Type annotations dramatically increase productivity and simplify your life.
-All examples and explanations are available in a free online book (under development).

 Dataclasses and Enums are tools for generating custom types.